rutvi14/Whatsapp-groupchat-analysis-in-python/README.md

 * Python

 ## 🤝 Connect with me on
-## I post daily Machine learning related amazing posts and also post videos and tutorials on youtube
+## I post daily Machine learning related amazing posts and also post videos and tutorials on youtube .You can subscribe my channel for getting notified when I post video

 * Rutvi:
 <br> [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/rutvi-rajesh-5baa641a4/)